 This time however we hit a culinary soft spot.
 It was another anniversary event, both of us dressed up and looking forward to the usual fantastic food.
 Now definitely short-term memory impaired, I brought a big 2012 Argentina malbec I was really looking forward to, and when we reached the restaurant door I didn’t have it in my hand and so was horrified that I had left it in the hotel.
 We ordered an expensive Rioja ($160!) which was dazzling, but the next day when we looked in the backseat I had actually brought the malbec and just left it in the car!
 Obviously I need to look into getting some sort of a special guide animal …

 Anyway our first course was tuna tartare that was the expected delicious treat.
 The interesting news was that the beef Wellington we went for as a main was very ordinary.
-The beef tenderloin a bit tough (they supplied little sharp steak knives which were required to cut through it), the pastry was soggy, and the duxelle pastry lining was a near-flavourless homogenous green paste.
+The meat a bit tough (they supplied little sharp steak knives which were required to cut through it), the pastry soggy, and the duxelle pastry lining was a near-flavourless homogenous green paste.
 Yipes!

 I guess you can’t win them all.
 It’s still pretty close to our favourite place to eat in town, but based on our experience so far we will be sticking to the tartares for starters and steaks or chicken for dinner.
 Scores this time would be the same as above, except that for this one dish the food was in the mid-6s.